 What the hell is “37 C.F.R.
 201.1(c)(1)?”
 It refers to a section of the Code of Federal Regulations.
 Don’t worry.
 We hunted the section down for you.
 You can view it here.
 We aren’t listing the address here because you never know when it might change in the future, and we refuse to read the Code of Federal Regulations every week to check for updates!
 Frankly, we’d rather read the tax code.

-Okay, so let’s apply the standard to a real world scenario.
+Okay, so let’s apply the standard to a real-world scenario.
 You are a female programmer who runs a site with a forum.
 99 percent of forum participants are well-adjusted human beings.
 As any forum owner can tell you, there is another one percent that probably could use some nap time in Guantanamo.
-The Copyright Office either doesn’t understand this concept or simply can’t be bothered to give a damn, so you are forced to list your home address on both the forum and online database of agents maintained by the Copyright Office.
-Now imagine one of your “one percenters” gets into a dispute with another person on the forum, pops onto the DMCA Policy page, and decides to travel to the business address to complain.
+The Copyright Office either doesn’t understand this concept or simply can’t be bothered to give a damn.
+As a result, you must list your home address on both the forum and online database of agents maintained by the Copyright Office.
+Now imagine one of your “one-percenters” gets into a dispute with another person on the forum, pops onto the DMCA Policy page, and decides to travel to the business address to complain.

 Perhaps the most frustrating aspect of this situation is it doesn’t have to be this way.
 Instead of forcing people to cough up their home addresses for public consumption, the Copyright Office could use the approach taken by states with business entities.
-States allow a small business to designate a person to receive legal service of lawsuits and subpoenas, which is what this is really about.
+States allow a small business to designate a person to receive legal service of lawsuits and subpoenas.
 Copyright owners want to force people registering for the DMCA to list an address where they can be served with copyright infringement lawsuits.
-The penalty for registering a “fake” person would be termination of the agent designation.
+The penalty for registering a “fake” person would be the termination of the agent designation.
 Everyone wins without anyone being put at personal risk.

 Can we expect the Copyright Office to change its policy?
 Yes.
 Unfortunately, it will likely only be after something horrible happens to an individual because a predator was able to find their location using the DMCA agent database maintained by the Copyright Office.